Client recipes

 }

-Set the environment variable in your shell profile (~/.bashrc, ~/.zshrc, etc.):
+Claude Code resolves ${STABLE_BASELINE_API_KEY} from your environment.
+Add the key to your shell profile (~/.bashrc, ~/.zshrc, etc.):

 export STABLE_BASELINE_API_KEY="sta_your_api_key_here"